 4. Michigan Tech Beef Pasty – Michigan Technological University – Houghton

-On a cold winter day there is nothing better than a Pasty to chase out the cold.
+On a cold winter day, there is nothing better than a Pasty to chase out the cold.
 If you know anything about this meat pie staple of Michigan’s UP you know the argument about gravy vs. ketchup as the topping of choice.
 Michigan Technological University was first established as a mining college.
-The copper rich orr of the Keweenaw Peninsula attracted workers from Europe that knew mining techniques.
+The copper-rich ore of the Keweenaw Peninsula attracted workers from Europe that knew mining techniques.
 The Cornish from southern England brought the knowledge of mining and the Pasty to Michigan.
-Encased in a rich crust, miners could bring a fine supper to the depths of copper country.
+Encased in a rich crust, miners could bring a fine supper to the depths of the copper country.
 MTU offers this historical miners meal the best.
 Here is the Dining Services recipe that feeds 10.
 Reduce accordingly.

 Michigan Tech Dining Services Pasty Recipe